TIMBER TREATMENT & GRADING SERVICES

 Wood with better durability can also be considered in scenarios where structural timber protection and high moisture elimination is not possible.

 There are certain kinds of woods and tree trunks that offer much better durability.
-Some tricks can also be applied to modify the wood for increasing its durability value.
+Some timber treatment tricks can also be applied to modify the wood for increasing its durability value.
 Adding chemicals in wood is also one way to level up the durability.

-Timber Grading Systems at CameroonTimberExportSarl
+Timber Grading Services at CameroonTimberExportSarl

 There are two popular methods, which are used globally for grading of sawn timber: